Emerald Ash Borer Video

 Though only one sixteenth of an inch wide and one third of an inch long, emerald ash borers can cause some major damage to their food of choice - ash trees.
 Their life cycle begins around Mid-May to Mid-August, when adults lay eggs in ash bark and where the eggs will eventually hatch.
 The inch-long, cream-colored and segmented larvae will then tunnel their way into the tree.
 Between August and October, the larvae will feed under the bark, creating S-shaped grooves along the way.
 The immature EABs will then winter under the bark until May-June when they reemerge as adults, leaving D-shaped exit holes.
 Since these beetles cannot fly more than a half mile from where they emerge, emerald ash borers can take out the ashes of an entire urban neighborhood within a few years if not managed.

 The symptoms of an ash tree being attacked by the emerald ash borer are visually obvious.
 The canopy of infested trees will thin while heavily infested trees will exhibit dieback from top to bottom.
 Vertical splits and d-shaped exit holes can be found on the bark, especially when the adult beetles emerge in June.
 S-shaped channels can be found underneath the bark, evidence that the larvae have found a home in the tree's tissue.
 A combination of these symptoms may very well mean the ash tree is infested.

-Indiana is very much concerned about the emerald ash borer further spreading across our state.
+We are very concerned about the emerald ash borer further spreading across our state.
 If you are currently dealing with an EAB infestation, please contact the Department of Natural Resources at (317) 232-4120.
 Or check out Purdue University's Extension site for ways to manage the infestation depending on whether you are a homeowner or professional.
 Purdue is also determined to find all EAB infestations in Indiana with the help of their bright purple boxes.
 If you see one hanging around, please let it be.

 Why We Should Care and What Can We Do?